n00b69/woa-flashlmdd/guide/2-install.md

 > [!important]
 > After booting into Windows later in the guide, reboot back into mass storage mode and open **OfflineUpdater.cmd** again to reinstall drivers.
 GPU drivers do not get installed properly otherwise.
 >
-> If you get an "Unable to process system hive" error when doing so, please join the [Telegram chat](https://t.me/woahelperchat) and write `#hive` for instructions on how to solve this.
+> If you get an "Registry hive needs transaction logs" error when doing so, please join the [Telegram chat](https://t.me/woahelperchat) and write `#hive` for instructions on how to solve this.

 #### Create the Windows bootloader files
 ```cmd